yuqi88/cosc-310-A4-Lydialin2/README.md

     │   ├── test_stand_with_ukraine.py  # Elon can offer his opinion on the current situation in Ukraine │   ├── test_what_company.py        # Elon can answer about his companies
     │   ├── test_what_is_crypto.py      # Elon can answer questions related to crypto
-    └── README.md                       # This file!
+    ├── .env                            # Please manually add this file following the instructions above └── README.md                       # This file!

 ```

 ## Features added in Assignment 4